2021 Myanmar coup d'état: Geopolitical considerations

 China is depicted in Western media as having hegemony over Myanmar.
 China and Russia vetoed a United Nations Security Council resolution condemning the coup.
 China and Russia are reportedly the main suppliers of weapons to the Myanmar Army.
 Chinese foreign direct investment in Myanmar totalled $19 billion in 2019, compared with $700 million from the EU.
 The Financial Times argues that Russia is supportive of the junta in order to sell more arms to them.

 Israel has been known to supply small arms, drones, patrol boats and spyware to the Myanmar military.
-On September 27, 2017, Israeli court issued an order banning Israeli arms industries from exporting weapons to Myanmar.
-Despite the ban order, Myanmar military received training and weapons from Israeli defense companies.
+On 27 September 2017, an Israeli court issued an order banning Israeli arms industries from exporting weapons to Myanmar.
+Despite the ban order, Myanmar military received training and weapons from Israeli defence companies.
 Myanmar army officers continued their visits to Israeli arms shows.

 The Myanmar military government did not attend the 27 October 2021 East Asia Summit.
 The United States and ASEAN (chaired by Brunei) criticised the junta's treatment of political prisoners, and Cambodian Prime Minister Hun Sen described Myanmar's decision to skip the summit as "regrettable".
-U.S. President Joe Biden stated:"[…] We must address the tragedy caused by the military coup which is increasingly undermining regional stability," and called for the "military regime to end the violence, release all political prisoners and return to the path of democracy."While ASEAN urged constitutional government, it also officially "reiterated that Myanmar remains a member of the ASEAN family."
+US President Joe Biden stated:"[…] We must address the tragedy caused by the military coup which is increasingly undermining regional stability," and called for the "military regime to end the violence, release all political prisoners and return to the path of democracy."While ASEAN urged constitutional government, it also officially "reiterated that Myanmar remains a member of the ASEAN family."